jrandetdev/42_cpp_setup/README.md

 - All the generated files have placeholder content - you still gotta write the actual code
 - Add the alias to everyone's .zshrc to use it

 That's it.
-Saves me like 5 minutes every module, which adds up.
+Saves me like 15-20 minutes every module, which definitely adds up over a whole CPP piscine.
+That's about 2 hours 15 minutes of your life saved :)